 I’m not afraid to try new foods.
 I love liver and I tried goats brains on this trip.
 I didn’t care for them but they were not something I was going to spit out like a villager.
 Today I acted like a villager.
 Today in Southern India I couldn’t handle a beetlenut and tobacco palette cleanser.
+I would probably prefer some tobacco-free products, to be honest.
 Of course, because I am American I did the classy thing and spit it in the nearest trash can.
 Indians would have just spit it in the dirt next to the piles of garbage.

 Stay classy India.

 After two hours this morning on the death defying highways of Tamil Nadu India dodging water buffaloes being dragged across the highway by their shepherds, we stopped at Kamath, Indias version of Starbucks for coffee and a bathroom break.

 “Is this two plié?”

 I asked, spotting a table full of leaves on the way in I picked one up and asked my boyfriend if I should use it in the bathroom.
 We had a good laugh as we made our way to a table, quickly drinking yogurt lassis and a sweet milk coffee for myself.

 As we were walking out I made the mistake of asking him about the bowls of souff next to the pile of leaves.

 Those words should have been the first sign that he was messing with me.

 He spread some of the white stuff onto a leaf as I looked on in fear,